Professional Learning Opportunities

 IN PERSON AT THE MUSEUM

 In this session, field trip support staff will guide participants in designing a field trip that is accessible, engaging, and fun.
-We will explore the Museums's iconic animal diorama Halls using open-ended and flexible resources, providing an opportunity for collaborative planning.
+We will explore the Museum's iconic animal diorama halls using open-ended and flexible resources, providing an opportunity for collaborative planning.

 Grade Level: